masterFlippy/blog/README.md

 ![Alt](img/deployment.png)

-We are creating this Deployment file to follow AWS [best practice](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html) that tells us to build a Constructs that we can re-use.
+We are creating this Deployment file to follow AWS [best practice](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html) that tells us to build constructs that we can re-use.

 ### Calling our Deployment class from our main cdk file